Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Experiments

 \section{Experiments}

 This section is divided in two parts.
-First we describe the data we used to build and evaluate the active speaker detectors.
-Then we describe the general setup of the conducted experiments.
+The first part describes the dataset used to build and evaluate the active speaker detectors.
+The second part describes the general setup of the conducted experiments.